Stablecoin Chart of Accounts: Why It Is Not a Cash Account (2026)

 | Its own crypto-asset accounts | Correct presentation, measurement, and disclosure |

 Putting stablecoins in the cash account is exactly the kind of misstatement an auditor looks for.
-The CoA should keep them out of cash unless a specific analysis concludes otherwise.
+The chart of accounts should keep them out of cash unless a specific analysis concludes otherwise.

 How the chart of accounts should handle them

-Typically as their own crypto-asset accounts within the same classification framework used for other tokens (intangible, financial asset, or another treatment per the facts/framework), with the asset and wallet mapping axes applied as for any crypto (see chart of accounts design).
-Separating stablecoins from volatile crypto for management analysis is fine — but separation ≠ treating them as cash.
-Auditor-confirmed.
+Typically as their own crypto-asset accounts, within the same classification framework used for other tokens (intangible, financial asset, or another treatment per the facts and framework), with the asset and wallet mapping axes applied as for any crypto (see chart of accounts design).
+Separating stablecoins from volatile crypto for management analysis is fine, but that separation is not the same as treating them as cash.
+The treatment is auditor-confirmed.

 Depeg is part of the reason